 - Town of Gate City water treatment plant.
 The source of supply is Big Moccasin Creek near Gate City and Weber City. - SCPSA's Moccasin Gap water treatment plant.
-The source of supply is also Big Moccasin Creek.
+The source of supply is Big Moccasin Creek.

 Treatment is by chemical and physical means including filtration to remove particulate matter, chlorination for disinfection, and fluoridation for the promotion of dental health.
 The Virginia Department of Health conducted a source water assessment of the sources in 2001 and 2002.
-Big Moccasin Creek was determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
+Big Moccasin Creek and North Fork of the Clinch River were determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
 The report is available by contacting the Scott County PSA.